paul-goodall/docker_data_science_lab/README.md

 ## Win usage:

 Open a Command Prompt and follow the commands below:
-- Check the script to ensure you are happy with the default behaviour, or ammend as required
+- Check the script to ensure you are happy with the default behaviour, or amend as required
 - Make the script executable:  `chmod 755 win_run_ddsl.bat`
 - Run the Data Science Lab `win_run_ddsl.bat`